joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-application-domains/index.md

     loaderB.load(new URLRequest("module1.swf"), contextB);

 Usage C:
-Use the parent’s class definitions by creating a new child domain of the current domain.
+Use the parent's class definitions by creating a new child domain of the current domain.
 The application domain of module3.swf is a child of the current domain, and the child uses the parent's versions of all classes.
 One use of this technique might be a module of a multiple-screen rich Internet application